 - There are 78 total CLOs from all courses.
-Of the 78, 30 achieved target, 25 were below target and 23 were not assessed (from January 2013 to present) - 25 of 55 (45%) of common mastery assessment questions assessed did not meet the 80% target - The data illustrate the lapses in knowledge retention.
-Common Mastery Assessment questions in later classes require re-teaching of - information due time gaps between introductory and advanced classes. - Instructors spend several class hours in surgery class reviewing pharmacology and the students still have a difficult time grasping the concepts and remembering the drugs because pharmacology was taught too long ago when students get to the advanced classes.
+Of the 78, 30 achieved target, 25 were below target and 23 were not assessed (from January - 2013 to present) - 25 of 55 (45%) of common mastery assessment questions assessed did not meet the 80% target - The data illustrate the lapses in knowledge retention.
+Common Mastery Assessment questions in later classes require re-teaching of

+Instructors spend several class hours in surgery class reviewing pharmacology and the students still have a difficult time grasping the concepts and remembering the drugs because pharmacology was taught too long ago when students get to the advanced classes.